 Another figure charged out of the train – a black-skinned giant of a man.
 No bandana.
-His left arm was as big as a keg – it had ripped the sleeves off his leather jacket.
-The other arm… Ermer strained his eyes through the pain.
+His arms were as big as kegs – the sleeves of his leather jacket ripped off to make room.
+The left arm was covered in tattoos.
+The right arm… Sammy strained his eyes through the pain.
 The right arm looked like it had been replaced with a machine.

-Ermer kept his eyes open, and hope started to return.
+Sammy kept his eyes open.
+Hope started to return.
 Swords were a gentleman's weapon.
 Only a SOLDIER would dare to use one.

-The blonde man looked almost too thin at first but his arms were thick and his chest was wide.
-His military uniform was a deep indigo, which signified a hierarchy Ermer couldn't remember anymore.
-The SOLDIERs eyes had that unmistakeable glow.
+The blonde man looked almost too thin at first but his bare arms were chiseled with muscle.
+His military uniform was a deep indigo, which signified a hierarchy Sammy couldn't remember anymore.
+The SOLDIER's eyes had that unmistakable glow.

 The cavalry had arrived.

-The way the giant and the SOLDIER looked at each other, Ermer expected them to attack.
+The way the giant and the SOLDIER looked at each other, Sammy expected them to attack.

 Another moment passed and still no one moved.

-The ringing in his ears began to subside, and it was only then that he heard them talking – talking – to each other.
+The ringing in his ears subsided long enough for him to hear them talking – talking – to each other.

 The giant huffed.
 "I told you, this area is clear."